Scarlet Heart: Synopsis

 Zhang Xiao (Cecilia Liu), a young woman from the 21st century, suffers a near-fatal accident that sends her back in time to the Qing Dynasty during the Kangxi Emperor's (Damian Lau) reign.
 She finds herself trapped in the body of one of her previous incarnations: Ma'ertai Ruoxi, the teenage daughter of a Manchu general.
 In this new timeline, she has an elder sister, Ruolan (Annie Liu), who is a concubine of the Kangxi Emperor's eighth son, Yinsi (Kevin Cheng).
 Ruoxi initially tries to return to the future, but she soon adjusts to life in this era.
-She meets some of Kangxi's other sons, including the fourth prince Yinzhen (Nicky Wu), tenth prince Yin'e (Ye Zuxin) who falls in love with her, and fourteenth prince Yinti (Lin Gengxin).
+She gets acquainted with Kangxi's other sons, including the fourth prince Yinzhen (Nicky Wu), tenth prince Yin'e (Ye Zuxin), and fourteenth prince Yinti (Lin Gengxin).
 She also forges a close friendship with the thirteenth prince, Yinxiang (Yuan Hong).

 Ruoxi attracts the attention of the emperor with rumors of her brashness and bravery, and manages to charm him with her intelligence and wit.
-Later, at the imperial palace's "beauty draft" (during which concubines and wives are chosen for the princes or the emperor himself), conflicting arrangements are made by Yinsi and his first wife, Gogoro Minghui (Shi Xiaoqun), leading to Ruoxi being drafted into the service of the dowager empress to keep the peace.
-Ruoxi is given an appointment as a servant to the emperor himself, specifically to prepare and serve tea to him and those he hosts.
+Later, at the imperial palace's "beauty draft" (during which concubines and wives are chosen for the princes or the emperor himself), conflicting arrangements are made by Yinsi and his wife, Gogoro Minghui (Shi Xiaoqun), leading to Ruoxi being drafted into the service of the dowager empress to keep the peace, before Ruoxi is given an appointment as a servant to the emperor, specifically to prepare and serve tea to him and those he hosts.

 During Ruoxi's stay in Yinsi's house, Yinsi falls in love with her.
-She initially rejects him but eventually returns his feelings, and later agrees to marry him if he gives up competing for the succession to the throne.
-This is because Ruoxi's knowledge of history makes her aware that Yinsi's ambition will ultimately lead to his death in prison after Yinzhen becomes emperor.
+She initially rejects him but then returns his feelings, and agrees to marry him if he gives up competing for the succession to the throne.
+This is because Ruoxi is aware of the history, in which Yinsi's ambition will ultimately lead to his death in prison after Yinzhen becomes emperor.
 However, Yinsi refuses to and thus Ruoxi breaks up with him.
 Before leaving, Ruoxi warns Yinsi of Yinzhen's plans to usurp the throne and came up with solutions for him to prevent being taken down by Yinzhen.

-Ruoxi then started to get closer to Yinzhen, and their interactions changed her unfavorable opinion of him, and she unwittingly falls in love with him.
+Ruoxi then starts to get closer to Yinzhen, and their interactions changes her unfavorable opinion of him, and they gradually fall for each other.
 Meanwhile, Yinsi and his supporters, acting on Ruoxi's advice, frame Yinzhen for plotting against the crown prince Yinreng (Zhang Lei).
-Yinxiang steps forward to take responsibility and is ultimately sentenced to house arrest.
+Yinxiang, the closest brother to Yinzhen, steps forward to take responsibility and is sentenced to house arrest.
 After this incident, Yinsi realizes that Ruoxi is now romantically involved with Yinzhen.
 Yinreng is deposed after his criminal ways are exposed and is imprisoned for life.
 Kangxi then begins showing preference for Yinti and offers Ruoxi as a concubine to him.
 However, Ruoxi boldly defies the emperor's order, and as a penalty, she is demoted to the laundry department.